ijchavez/club-administration-front/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+#### Dockerfile:
+1- Run `docker build -t club-administration-front . ` to run the dockerfile
+2- Run `docker tag club-administration-front graviel/club-administration-front:0.0.3` to add a tag version.
+3- Run `docker push graviel/club-administration-front:0.0.3` to push the new image to the docker hub

 ## Running unit tests